Alex-BusNet/Reveles/README.md

 > NOTE (2): cd means 'Change Directory' to back out of the current folder one level, use the command `cd ..`.
 You can also jump directly to a folder by
 >	    typing in `cd <PATH>`.

-8. To deploy the application run the following command:
+8. To deploy the application run the following command:<br>
 	`linuxdeployqt.AppImage Reveles -appimage`
 >NOTE: If you skipped step 6, then you will need to give the full path to _linuxdeployqt.AppImage_ in order for this step to work.

 If all the path variables are set correctly then the folder where the _Reveles_ application file is should begin to populate with all the dependencies needed to run the application.
 If done correctly there should be a file called 'Reveles-x86_64.AppImage' located somewhere in your user folder (most likely at '/home/<USER NAME>'.
 I can't seem to find this file even though the output says it was generated.)

-Whether you have the .AppImage file or just the folder we deployed from, you should be able to run Reveles on any linux system with out needing Qt installed.
+Whether you have the .AppImage file or just the folder we deployed from, you should be able to run Reveles on any linux system without needing Qt installed.
 (Needs to be tested).

 # Pushing to Reveles Repo

 The following command assume you are in the top level folder of where the repository is located on your hard drive.
-(For me this is /home/<USER NAME>/Reveles/Reveles)
+(For me this is /home/USER_NAME/Reveles/Reveles)

 1. To create a commit use:
-	`git commit -a` This will ask you to enter a message to go with the commit.
+	`git commit -a`
+> NOTE: This will ask you to enter a message to go with the commit.
 (You MUST give a message or it will not commit the files).
 2. Push the commit to the repo use:
 	`git push origin master`